brabect1/risc8/doc/risc8doc.md

 testbench utilizes a simple register array and \$readmemh calls load this "memory" from the ".rom" file.

 7 CPU Module
 ------------

-The CPU module is the top-level synthesizable module.
+The CPU module, `cpu.v`, is the top-level RTL module.
 This is where all the special registers are implemented such as the INST, W, STACK1, STACK2 and the PC.
 Program Flow control is implemented here.
 All the internal busses and multiplexors are also implemented here.
-All I/O occurs here.
-Any special circuitry such as the Timer or custom circuitry is implemented in this module.
+Any special circuitry such as the Timer or custom circuitry is also implemented in this module.

-The RISC8 has 3 major ways it changes program flow; 1) a GOTO instruction, a 2) CALL subroutine instruction and 3) Conditional SKIP instructions.
+The RISC8 has 3 major ways it changes program flow: 1) a GOTO instruction, a 2) CALL subroutine instruction and 3) Conditional SKIP instructions.

-GOTO instructions encode the destination address in literal field of the instruction.
+GOTO instructions encode the destination address in the literal field of the instruction.
 Subroutines are done in hardware using explicit STACK registers (versus a software stack and Stack Pointer registers).
 This is partly the result of the Harvard architecture and the strict separation of program and data spaces.
-Skip instructions are conditional and usually involve a bit test on a register.
+SKIP instructions are conditional and usually involve a bit test on a register.

-Whenever a branch is taken, the Fetch/Execute pipeline must be "stalled".
+Whenever a branch is taken, the Fetch/Execute stages must be "stalled".
 Normally, the next instruction is always being fetched while the current instruction is executed.
 When a branch is taken, then the upcoming instruction is actually invalid.
 The RISC8 rectifies this situation by forcing a NOP instruction into the INST register on the instruction following a branch.
+The
-This same trick is done in the core.
-The NOP instruction is, conveniently, 0x0000.
+NOP instruction is, conveniently, 0x0000.
 Forcing a NOP instruction is done by simply anding the output of the INST register with zeros whenever a branch is detected.
-The core’s internal SKIP signal is asserted whenever a branch is detected and the NOP is to be forced.
+The core’s internal `skip` signal is asserted whenever a branch is detected and the NOP is to be forced.

-Another artifact of the Fetch/Execute pipeline is the reset vector.
+Another artifact of the pipelining between CPU and PRAM is the reset vector.
 The reset vector (the first address fetched and executed) is the last address in the code space.
 The PC is loaded, on reset, with the reset vector (e.g. 0x1FF) and a NOP is forced as the first instruction.
 In